What is a North Carolina Collection Agency Bond?

 What is a Collection Agency Bond?

-Every collection agency in the State of North Carolina is required to obtain a permit prior to performing the following collection agency services:
+Every collection agency in the State of North Carolina is required to obtain a permit before performing the following collection agency services:

 - Soliciting delinquent claims

-- Transferring to another person a series of letters or forms for the purpose of collecting claims or delinquent accounts
+- Transferring to another person a series of letters or forms to collect claims or delinquent accounts

 - Purchasing charged-off consumer loans, consumer credit accounts, or other delinquent consumer debt for collection purposes